JFrog Cloud Data Processing Addendum

 The data exporter’s competent Supervisory Authority will be determined in accordance with the GDPR.

-Annex III – List of Subsidiaries and Sub-Processors, as stipulated in Section 8.1 of the DPA.
+Annex III – JFrog list of Subsidiaries and Sub-Processors, as stipulated in Section 8.1 of the DPA.

 As listed in Annex I.A.